Charlotte Tilbury Just Dropped 10 New Pillow Talk Products

 First came the Pillow Talk lipstick — in all its pouty, powdery, pink perfection.
-Celebrity makeup artists stocked their kits with it, editors couldn't shut up about it, and Sephora couldn't keep it in stock.
+Celebrity makeup artists stocked their kits with it and editors couldn't shut up about it.

 Then, Pillow Talk mania swept the Charlotte Tilbury brand, with liners, shadows, and blushes falling suit.
 But if you thought we'd hit peak Pillow Talk, the celebrity makeup artist is only getting started.
 This week, Tilbury announced a full makeover to the collection, starting with 10 new products that will launch in 2020.